transamerica-automation-practice/git-prac1/README.md

-# If you can read this then you have successfully cloned the repository.
+# I just edited the file